Table of contents

-The tell-tale sign of Lyme disease is an expanding, circular skin rash at the site of the tick bite, which usually differs from a regular insect bite.
+The tell-tale sign of Lyme disease is an expanding, circular skin rash at the site of the bite area, which usually differs from a regular insect bite.
 Unlike a regular bug bite, the outer edges and center of the rash are typically red, with little redness in between .
-This can give the Lyme rash – which is seen in about 70% of people with a Lyme infection – a “bull’s-eye” or “target” appearance.
+This can give the expanding red rash – which is seen in about 70% of people with a Lyme infection – a “bull’s-eye” or “target” appearance.

 Image of a bull's-eye rash appearing on the upper arm.
 Source: CDC.gov.

 This rash typically begins within 30 days after the deer tick bite (on average, it first appears about 7 days after the bite) .
 As days and weeks pass, the Lyme bacteria steadily travel throughout the body and can cause other bull’s-eye rashes to appear.

 This specific type of rash is a clear sign of a Borrelia infection, and the sooner you antibiotic treatment for the disease, the better.
 (Antibiotics are generally prescribed if you are diagnosed with Lyme disease.)

 Not everyone with a Lyme infection experiences the bull’s-eye rash.
 So if an infected blacklegged tick bites your exposed skin, watch for other symptoms of Lyme disease.
 (Disease transmission doesn’t take long, which is why it’s key to remove the tick as soon as possible, as discussed above.)
 Specifically, see if you have any of these symptoms within the first 30 days after the deer tick bite :

 If you observe any of these Lyme disease symptoms, report them to your doctor to learn what should be done next.
 Your doctor may want you to take a blood test for Lyme disease.

 Lyme disease symptoms don’t always occur within 30 days after the tick bite.
 Some symptoms of this infectious disease can develop months later.
 These symptoms include:

 Since these symptoms can take some time to show up , it’s not always easy to know if Lyme disease is the cause.
 In this case, taking an at-home Lyme Disease Test can help you determine if you have a Lyme infection and need treatment.